josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 *   [Reusable animations](guide/reusable-animations)

 Routing enables users to navigate between different routes in an application.
-When a user navigates from one route to another, the Angular router maps the URL path to a relevant component and displays its view.
+When a user navigates from one route to another, the Angular router maps the URL path to a relevant component and displays the associated view.
 Animating this route transition can greatly enhance the user experience.

 The Angular router comes with high-level animation functions that let you animate the transitions between views when a route changes.